lpaqkosw/reactnativeTest/README.md

 # reactnativeTest
 2020.05
 <br>
-A clone project of an existing mobile app
+A clone project of an existing <a href="https://play.google.com/store/apps/details?id=com.softworx.cai">mobile app</a>
 ## ##In Progress##
 2020.05.05 - Pending for AirQuality APIkey registration
 ### <i>2020.05.05 with dummy texts</i>